 Tella has no affiliate program that I can find, though they do seem to work with influencers (?).
 The course creator I heard about Tella from was offering a discount code.
 Loom, however, has both affiliate and influencer programs.

 Both Tella and Loom offer you the ability to record clips, stop, start recording again in same stack, then finalize all together like one video.
 This is great for transitioning between parts of the video and looks very professional.

 However, again, for me it's not really an important feature.
-I primarily and purposely do shorter videos to adapt to student attention span, provide accessibility, and to more easily repackage videos and update lessons.
-This feature could be more suited to recording, say, webinars and YouTube videos vs course lessons, which I don't do much of.
+I primarily and purposely do shorter videos to adapt to students' typically short attention span (or available time; they're busy!), provide accessibility, and to more easily repackage videos and update lessons.

 Chrome Extension and Mobile App